Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 Key Takeaways

-• VGM must reach the carrier or terminal before the carrier's documentation cut-off, which is typically one to three days before vessel departure.
+• VGM must reach the carrier before the VGM cutoff, which is typically one to three days before vessel departure and separate from cargo gate in.

 Definition

 Verified Gross Mass (VGM) is the total verified weight of a packed container, calculated as the weight of the cargo plus all packing and securing material plus the empty container tare weight.
-Under SOLAS, this figure must be provided in writing to the ocean carrier by the shipper before the container is loaded onto a vessel.
+Under SOLAS Chapter VI, Regulation 2, this figure must be provided in writing to the ocean carrier by the shipper before the container is loaded onto a vessel.

 Why SOLAS Made VGM Mandatory